Hi, I’m Dean. Thanks for taking an interest in my Blog.

-First of all, please note that all of my written posts and all of my own photographs and images are protected by Copyright Law.
-I will actively pursue, through the Law, anyone who plagiarises or uses my words or photographs without my prior consent.
+First of all, please note that all of my written posts and all of my own photographs and images are actively protected by Copyright Law.

 Career wise, I have a strong early background in the Private Sector and have been Supervisor and Team Manager within some of the UK’s top companies; roles that taught me a strong work ethic and self-discipline.
 I joined the Charity sector in 2002 and initially worked with those targeted by Domestic Violence and Hate Crimes.
 I became the Service Manager of a drug and alcohol counselling and treatment service between 2004 – 2007, as my counselling and psychotherapy training progressed and I established myself with a track record of working with people living with trauma, abuse, Veterans with Post Traumatic Stress Disorder and many social, health and mental health issues as well as those within the Criminal Justice System.